National Association of Local Councils

-The National Association of Local Councils (NALC) is a membership organisation and the only national body representing the interests of local (parish and town) councils.
-NALC works in partnership with county associations to support, promote and improve local councils.
+The National Association of Local Councils (NALC) is a membership organisation representing the interests of local (parish and town) councils in England.
+NALC works in partnership with county associations and the Society of Local Council Clerks to support, promote and improve local councils.
+One Voice Wales is the equivalent body covering community and town councils in Wales.

 Established in 1947, by Charles Arnold-Baker, after leaving the Admiralty Division, he accepted a post as secretary of the National Association of Parish Councils.
 He transformed this body into the union of all rural local councils in England and Wales, the National Association of Local Councils.

 NALC is run on a democratic structure.
 Local councils are members of NALC and their county association.
 Each county association appoints one elected councillor from their local councils to sit on National Assembly.
 National Assembly is responsible for the appointment of NALC committees, as well as the management and conduct of NALC.

 A local council is a universal term for community, neighbourhood, parish and town councils.
 They are the first tier of local government and are statutory bodies.